buildkite/terraform-provider-buildkite/docs/data-sources/signed_pipeline_steps.md

 page_title: "buildkite_signed_pipeline_steps Data Source - terraform-provider-buildkite"
 subcategory: ""
 description: |-
   Use this data source to sign pipeline steps with a JWKS key.
 You will need to have the corresponding verification key present on the agents that run this the steps in this pipeline.
 You can use then use these steps in a buildkite_pipeline resource.
-  ~> Security Notice The secret key required to use this data source will be stored unencrypted in your Terraform state file.
-If you wish to avoid this, you can manually sign the pipeline line steps using the buildkite agent CLI https://buildkite.com/docs/agent/v3/cli-tool#sign-a-step.
   Example Usage
   ```terraform
   locals {